 Booking a Delta SkyMiles award

 I will mention that this example flight booking provides rather poor value.
-At the time of writing, a cash fare for the same itinerary is $725.
-Subtracting the award taxes and fees from the ticket price, I'm only getting 0.8 cents per SkyMile.
+At the time of writing, a cash fare for a similar Main Cabin itinerary on SkyTeam airlines is $714, and it includes one fewer stop.
+Subtracting the award taxes and fees from the ticket price, I'd get less than 0.8 cents per SkyMile.

 “Awards are subject to capacity controls.
 Awards may require higher prices depending on routing rules and restrictions.
 Exceptions to these rules may require additional mileage or taxes and fees.
 Travel to all destinations within region may not be available at lowest price.”